Phylloxeridae: Behavior and ecology

 Phylloxerans are aphid-like insects that are parasitic hemipterans on deciduous trees and perennial fruit crops.
 They feed on leaves and roots and are cecidogenic, which means they induce galls to form.
 They have very complex life cycles with cyclical parthenogenesis and host alternation.
 In outline, a female fundatrix hatches from an overwintering egg on the primary host which is usually a woody plant before bud burst stimulating a gall to form on the young leaves.
 Winged offspring in the following or third generation migrate in spring to the secondary host (usually an herbaceous).
 Then, many winged and wingless generations may be produced on the secondary host before winged migrants return to the primary host in autumn.
 Males and mating females mate on the winter host and produce overwintering eggs.

 In the family Phylloxeridae, some species are holocyclic (meaning they produce both asexual and sexual generations) while some are anholocyclic (producing only asexual generations).

 Species of this family live within the galls on the host plants and also in the crevices of barks.

 Economic importance

-Phylloxerids can transmit diseases to plants.
-Their importance is even more perceptible historically.
-In fact, Daktulosphaira vitifoliae (grape phylloxera) is considered as the most economically important insect pest of commercial grapevines Vitis worldwide.
-In the late 19th century, the phylloxera epidemic destroyed almost all the European grapes and they could only fix the problem by planting grapevines from the US, then grafting European grapevines onto American roots.
+The best-studied member of the family is the economically important grape phylloxeran, Daktulosphaira vitifoliae, which devastated European vineyards in the late 19th century after it was inadvertently imported from North America.
+Today, as a result, nearly all commercial wine grapes (Vitis vinifera) are grafted on to non-vinifera North American rootstock, which is resistant to the pathogen.